1. Warren Hastings was the first ___________.

 Explanation: Faujdari Adalat dealt with criminal cases, with Muslim law applied.

-48. Hastings’ revenue reforms laid the foundation for later settlements like:
+48. Hastings’ revenue reforms laid the foundation for later settlements like___________.

 A) Permanent Settlement (1793)